H.R. 492: Saving the Civil Service Act

 Federal employee unions and retiree groups

-Many VA medical employees would gain the same anti-reclassification protections spelled out for the rest of the federal workforce.
+Veterans Affairs clinicians normally outside standard civil service rules would gain the same anti-reclassification protections as the rest of the workforce.

 Who is affected by H.R.
 492?